 - Cultivate multi-religious life and learning

-- A minimum of 90 units of credit (at least 22.5 units of which must be completed in residence in Berkeley)
+- A minimum of 90 units of credit (no residency requirements)

 - The Multireligious Intensive

 - An Intensive in Unitarian Universalist Ministry for candidates to UU ministry; or one of the following three courses for students with different vocational goals and/or from different spiritual traditions: Spiritual Leadership, Leadership Along the Way or Organizational Management.

 - Participation in two January Symposia (including remote participation)

 - A combination of coursework, fieldwork, independent study, experiential learning and special projects to achieve competency in Eight Threshold areas:

 - Life in Religious Community and Interfaith Engagement